Vranjan7077/Vranjan7077/README.md

 <p align="center">
   <br><img src="https://github.com/Vranjan7077/Vranjan7077/blob/master/developer.gif?raw=true" width="450px"><br><br>
   <samp> I'm a Software Developer from New Delhi, IND.
 Wanna be a MERN Stack developer and a pro in frontend.
-Passioniate towards learning, designing minimalistic UI/UX and Love sharing my knowledge on hacking and my insights of learning with others through Blogging...
+Passioniate towards learning, love to design UI/UX and Love sharing my knowledge on hacking and my insights of learning with others through Blogging...
   </samp>
   <br>
 </p>